viralivora/Jenkins-CLI/README.md

 1. Run the sctript as "python jen.py" in the terminal
 2. Type -h for help which lists all the options available for accessing the Jenkins software

+test_jen.py file contains the UnitTest Cases for each function in jen.py file.